Risk 2210 A.D.: Energy

 Energy also has a strategic importance.
 It is used to buy cards, to bring commanders and space stations into play, to bid for the most advantageous place in the turn order, and to play certain cards.
 Each round, players bid energy for the right to choose when they want to take their turns.
 But players who spend too much energy one turn may find themselves playing at a disadvantage the next turn, or even for the rest of the game.

 Turn limit

 Risk 2210 A.D. includes a five-turn limit, although it is possible to play as in normal Risk with unlimited turns.
 Whoever controls the most territories (and bonuses) at the end of the fifth year wins.

 The game includes the necessary equipment and cards for playing the classic version of Risk.

-Renamed territories
+Revised map versions

-A map of the original Risk board, which does not contain the US Pacific regions, and has different oceanic connections.
-In more recent game boards, the connection between East Africa and the Middle East has been removed.
-There is also a moon map board used in Risk 2210 A.D.
+The first printing of the game included a board based on the original Risk board, but it does not contain the US Pacific regions, and has different oceanic connections.
+In more recent game boards, the connection between East Africa and the Middle East has been removed, which is similar to the changes made for the 40th Anniversary version of Risk.
 Note: there does not appear to be a bridge between the Exiled States of America and Canada on the actual artwork.
-Territories available in the edition with are shown in quotes.
-Lunar territories (not pictured) are noted by an asterisk.
+Territories renamed in the edition with are shown in quotes.